UnifyProject/RFC/raw/rfc-2.md

 We use these headers, with their HTTP/1.1 meanings:

-* Location - a URI that identifies newly created resource.
+* Location - a URN that identifies newly created resource.
 * ETag - an opaque hash tag that identifies a resource instance.
 * Date-Modified - the date and time that resource was modified.
 * If-Modified-Since - a conditional GET using resource date.